JeremyJChu/diabetes/README.md

 I have also taken the liberty in saving all the raw and cleaned datasets and stored them [here](inputs/data).

 ## Models
 The paper runs simple linear and logistic regression models to varying degrees of success.
-A model card has been created for the model that exhibited the most success.
+A model card has been created for the model that exhibited the most success, based on the template [here](https://arxiv.org/pdf/1810.03993.pdf).
 It can be found [here](https://github.com/JeremyJChu/diabetes/blob/main/outputs/model-card.pdf).

 ## Changelog
 New datasets will be updated annually.
 Please stay tuned here for when they are uploaded.